A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-After all packets with release time equal to $t$ arrive, the algorithm schedules its packet $p = \ALG[t]$.
-Let $\sigma$ be the index of the scheduling event at time $t$.
-Let $j = \ADV^\sigma[t]$ be the packet scheduled in $\ADV^\sigma$ at time $t$.
-Recall that $j$ is \emph{not} necessarily equal to $\OPT[t]$, the packet scheduled in $\OPT$ at time $t$; as a result of our modifications to $\varADV$, $j$ might be either a real packet that replaced $\OPT[t]$ or a shadow packet.
-Let $P = P^t = P^\sigma$ be the plan just before scheduling $p$ and let $Q = P^{\sigma + 1}$ be the plan after the algorithm schedules $p$, possibly adjusts weights and deadlines, and after the time is incremented to $t+1$.
+Let $t$ be the current step of the computation.
+After all packets with release time equal to $t$ arrive, the algorithm transmits its packet $p = \ALG[t]$.
+Recall that $\planPaftArrivals$ is the optimal plan just before transmitting $p$ and $\planPbefNextStep$ is the optimal plan after the algorithm transmits $p$, possibly adjusts weights and deadlines, and after the time is incremented to $t+1$.

-We split the analysis of the scheduling step into two parts, called the adversary step and the algorithm's step, defined as follows: \begin{description} \item{\emph{Adversary step:}} In the adversary step, the adversary schedules $j$, which is removed from $\varADV$, but the plan $\calP$ remains the same.
-Removing $j$ from $\varADV$ could trigger a change in $\calF$.
-We show that these changes preserve both invariants~{\InvariantA} and~{\InvariantB} and we derive a bound (inequality~\eqref{eq:advStepCost}) on the change of the potential resulting from these changes.
-The analysis for this step is given in Section~\ref{subsubsec: adversary step}.
-By $\ADV\setindexA$, $F\setindexA$, and $\backupplan\setindexA$ we will denote the snapshots of sets $\varADV$, $\calF$, and $\varbackupplan$, respectively, right after the adversary step. \item{\emph{Algorithm's step:}} In the algorithm's step, the algorithm schedules $p$, the time is incremented to $t+1$, and the plan changes from $P$ to $Q$.
+We split the analysis of the transmission step into two parts, called the adversary step and the algorithm's step, defined as follows: \begin{description} \item{\emph{Adversary step:}} If packet $\ADVaftArrivals[t]$ is defined, say $\ADVaftArrivals[t]= j$, then we need to remove it from $\varADV$.
+(Recall that packets in $\varADV$ may have been removed or replaced during the analysis, so $j$ may not be equal to $\OPT[t]$, the packet scheduled in $\OPT$ at time $t$.)
+Removing $j$ from $\varADV$ could trigger a change in $\varbackupplan$, but the optimal plan $\varplanP$ remains unchanged.
+We show that these changes preserve both invariants~{\InvariantA} and~{\InvariantB}.
+We should stress that these changes are made without advancing the current time, which will be done in algorithm's step.

+In the analysis of the adversary step, given in Section~\ref{subsubsec: adversary step}, we establish a relation (inequality~\eqref{eq:advStepCost}) between the adversary transmission credit and the change of the potential.
+By $\ADVaftAdvMove$ and $\backupplanAftAdvMove$ we will denote the snapshots of sets $\varADV$ and $\varbackupplan$, respectively, right after the adversary step. \item{\emph{Algorithm's step:}} In the algorithm's step, the algorithm transmits $p$, the time is incremented to $t+1$, and the optimal plan changes from $\planPaftArrivals$ to $\planPbefNextStep$.

 The analysis of this step assumes that the changes described in the adversary step have already been implemented.
-(In particular, $j$ is already removed from $\varADV$.)
-Using the bound~\eqref{eq:advStepCost}, invariants~{\InvariantA} and~{\InvariantB}, and other properties, we then show that the packet-scheduling inequality (\ref{eq:oneStep}) holds after the sets $\calP$, $\varADV$, and $\calF$ are updated to reflect the changes triggered by the scheduling step.
-We also show that invariants~{\InvariantA} and~{\InvariantB} are preserved.
+Using the bound~\eqref{eq:advStepCost}, invariants~{\InvariantA} and~{\InvariantB}, and other properties, we then show that the packet-transmission inequality (\ref{eq:oneStep}) holds after the sets $\varplanP$, $\varADV$, and $\varbackupplan$ are updated to reflect the changes triggered by the packet's transmission.
+We also ensure that invariants~{\InvariantA} and~{\InvariantB} are preserved.